pcbrendel/pcbrendel.github.io/_posts/2018-2-19-build-statcast-database-rstats.md

   filter(!is.na(game_date))
 ```

 After each year finishes, you will see a print out that tells you whether there is any missing data for the dates the function attempted to pull from baseballsavant.
-That way you can go back re-run the query if you need it (i.e. if there is actually data avaliable).
+That way you can go back and re-run the query if you need it (i.e. if there is actually data avaliable that the query didn't return).

 And that's it!
 I find it takes about 2.5-3 hours to obtain all of the data from 2008-2017, so plan accordingly.
 After that you can dump the data into your favorite database of choice.